sape-ru/enterprise-exception/docs/hde/en/dummies/global-exception.md

     }
     ```

-1. Extend `UserException` from `AppException` (or whatever name you give it).
+1. Extend `UserException` from `AppException` (or whatever name you give your base exception class).
-1. Create `UserException` objects as usual: global codes will be calculated automaticaly!
+1. Create `UserException` objects as usual: _global codes_ will be calculated automaticaly!

     ```php
     $e = new UserException('No money - no honey!', 5);